danfuzz/samizdat/doc/library-guide/Lang0Node.md

 Makes a node just like the given one (presumably a `varDef` node), except with the addition of a `top: true` binding.

+#### `withYieldDef(node, name) -> node`

+Makes a node just like the given one (presumably a `closure` node), except with the addition of a yield definition binding for the given `name`.

+If the given `node` already has a yield definition, then this does not replace it.
+Instead, this adds an initial variable definition statement to the `statements` in the result, which binds the given name to the original `yieldDef` name.

 #### `withoutIntermediates(node) -> node`

 Makes a node just like the given one, except without any "intermediate"